Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Turn on Amazon EventBridge (Amazon CloudWatch Events).
 Generate a policy by using AWS Identity and Access Management Access Analyzer.
 - [ ] Use the AWS CLI to run the get-generated-policy command in AWS Identity and Access Management Access Analyzer.
 - [x] Turn on AWS CloudTrail.
 Generate a policy by using AWS Identity and Access Management Access Analyzer.

+### A company stores sensitive data in an Amazon S3 bucket.
+The company must log all access attempts to the S3 bucket.
+The company's risk team must receive immediate notification about any delete events.
+Which solution will meet these requirements?

+- [x] Enable S3 server access logging for audit logs.
+Set up an Amazon Simple Notification Service (Amazon SNS) notification for the S3 bucket.
+Select `DeleteObject` for the event type for the alert system.
+- [ ] Enable S3 server access logging for audit logs.
+Launch an Amazon EC2 instance for the alert system.
+Run a cron job on the EC2 instance to download the access logs each day and to scan for a `DeleteObject` event.
+- [ ] Use Amazon CloudWatch Logs for audit logs.
+Use Amazon CloudWatch alarms with an Amazon Simple Notification Service (Amazon SNS) notification for the alert system.
+- [ ] Use Amazon CloudWatch Logs for audit logs.
+Launch an Amazon EC2 instance for the alert system.
+Run a cron job on the EC2 instance each day to compare the list of the items with the list from the previous day.
+Configure the cron job to send a notification if an item is missing.

+### A company stores its internal data within an Amazon S3 bucket.
+All existing data within the S3 bucket is protected by using server-side encryption with Amazon S3 managed encryption keys (SSE-S3).
+S3 Versioning is enabled.
+A SysOps administrator must replicate the internal data to another S3 bucket in a different AWS account for disaster recovery.
+All the existing data is copied from the source S3 bucket to the destination S3 bucket.
+Which replication solution is MOST operationally efficient?

+- [x] Add a replication rule to the source bucket and specify the destination bucket.
+Create a bucket policy for the destination bucket to allow the owner of the source bucket to replicate objects.
+- [ ] Schedule an AWS Batch job with Amazon EventBridge to copy new objects from the source bucket to the destination bucket.
+Create a Batch Operations IAM role in the destination account.
+- [ ] Configure an Amazon S3 event notification for the source bucket to invoke an AWS Lambda function to copy new objects to the destination bucket.
+Ensure that the Lambda function has cross-account access permissions.
+- [ ] Run a scheduled script on an Amazon EC2 instance to copy new objects from the source bucket to the destination bucket.
+Assign cross-account access permissions to the EC2 instance's role.

+### A company recently deployed MySQL on an Amazon EC2 instance with a default boot volume.
+The company intends to restore a 1.75 TB database.
+A SysOps administrator needs to provision the correct Amazon Elastic Block Store (Amazon EBS) volume.
+The database will require read performance of up to 10,000 IOPS and is not expected to grow in size.
+Which solution will provide the required performance at the LOWEST cost?

+- [ ] Deploy a 2 TB Cold HDD (sc1) volume.
+- [ ] Deploy a 2 TB Throughput Optimized HDD (st1) volume.
+- [x] Deploy a 2 TB General Purpose SSD (gp3) volume.
+Set the IOPS to 10,000.
+- [ ] Deploy a 2 TB Provisioned IOPS SSD (io2) volume.
+Set the IOPS to 10,000.